Hugo Samir

-Hugo Samir (born 25 January 2005) is an Indonesian professional footballer who plays as a winger or a forward for Liga 1 club Persik Kediri.
+Hugo Samir (born 25 January 2005) is an Indonesian professional footballer who plays as a winger or a forward for Super League club Borneo Samarinda.

 Club career

 Youth

 As a youth player, he played for Persebaya U13, ASIOP Academy, Barito Putera U16, Bhayangkara U18, and Persis Solo U20.

 Persis Solo

 On 1 November 2021, Samir joined the team coached by his father, Persis Solo on a free transfer and played at their several junior level team.
 He didn't make an appearance for the senior team.

 Loan to Borneo Samarinda

 On 27 June 2023, Samir signed for Borneo Samarinda on loan for the 2023–2024 season.

 International career

 In January 2023, Hugo was called up to the Indonesia U20 for the training centre in preparation for 2023 AFC U-20 Asian Cup.
 He is eligible to represent Brazil through his father.

 In September 2023, Hugo was called up by Indra Sjafri to the Indonesia U-23 team for the 2022 Asian Games tournament.
 On 19 September 2023, he made his debut for the under-23 team and also scored a goal against Kyrgyzstan in a 2–0 win.